 - The University’s need to contact the employee at all times for work-related emergencies; or

-- The University’s requirement that an employee be routinely available to communicate with legislators or other elected officials, community leaders, or customers at times outside the normal work schedule or at times when the employee is away from the duty station.
+- The University’s requirement that an employee be routinely available to communicate with legislators or other elected officials, community leaders, or customers at times outside the normal work schedule or at times during the normal work schedule when the employee is away from the duty station.

 For employees who are required to maintain MCDs for substantial noncompensatory business reasons (which is to be judged and documented by each employee’s supervisor and Department Head), the University will allow the following allowances, subject to the related requirements:

-3. Allowance Amounts: The current standard MCD allowance amounts are set forth in the Mobile Communication Device Supplemental Procedures (see Section IV).
+3. Allowance Amounts: The current standard MCD allowance amounts are set forth in the Mobile Communication Device Supplemental Procedures.
 These amounts are subject to change and are reviewed annually.
-Any exceptions to established allowance amounts must be approved by the Vice Chancellor for Business Affairs or his/her designee.
+Any exceptions to established allowance amounts must be approved by the Vice Chancellor for Business Affairs or their designee.

 4. Required Approvals: Requests for, and any changes to, an MCD plan allowance must be approved by the employee’s supervisor and Department Head.

-5. Documentation: To receive an MCD allowance, employees must submit specific documentation as set forth in the Mobile Communication Device Supplemental Procedures (see Section IV).
+5. Documentation: To receive an MCD allowance, employees must submit specific documentation as set forth in the Mobile Communication Device Supplemental Procedures.

 Each time a request is made for an MCD allowance, the business justification for the allowance must be documented and approved by the employee’s supervisor and Department Head.

 6. Public Records Law: Records that are made or received on an MCD in the transaction of public business, regardless of whether an allowance is made, are subject to the public records law, N. C. General Statute Chapter 132.
-Employees are responsible for retaining MCD bills and statements in accordance with the Mobile Communication Device Supplemental Procedures (see Section IV).
+Employees are responsible for retaining MCD bills and statements in accordance with the Mobile Communication Device Supplemental Procedures.

 B. University-Owned MCDs